Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>ADHD</summary>

- Alzheimer's disease (AD) is a progressive neurodegenerative disorder characterized by cognitive decline, memory impairments, and behavioral changes.
-The presence of abnormal beta-amyloid plaques and tau protein tangles in the brain is known to be associated with AD.
-However, current limitations of imaging technology hinder the direct detection of these substances.
-Consequently, researchers are exploring alternative approaches, such as indirect assessments involving monitoring brain signals, cognitive decline levels, and blood biomarkers.

-  **Preprocessing methods:**
-  -
-  -
-  -
-  -
-  -
-  -
-  -

-  **Classificarion methods:**
-  -
-  -
-  -
-  -
-  -
-  -
-  -
-  -
-  -
-  -

-  **Sources:**
-  <li><a href="https://figshare.utas.edu.au/articles/thesis/The_classification_of_ADHD_using_machine_learning_and_EEG_data_a_systematic_review/2571179">The classification of ADHD using machine learning and EEG data : a systematic review</a></li>
+ Attention-Deficit Hyperactivity Disorder (ADHD) is one of the most widespread neurodevelopmental disorders diagnosed in childhood.
+ADHD is diagnosed by following the guidelines of Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+According to DSM-5, ADHD has not yet identified a specific cause, and thus researchers continue to investigate this field.

+  **Useful Resources:**
   <li><a href="https://www.cell.com/heliyon/fulltext/S2405-8440(24)02059-0#:~:text=Results%20and%20conclusions,0.8067%20f1%2Dscore).">A novel approach to identify the brain regions that best classify ADHD by means of EEG and deep learning</a></li>
+  <li><a href="https://figshare.utas.edu.au/articles/thesis/The_classification_of_ADHD_using_machine_learning_and_EEG_data_a_systematic_review/25711794">The classification of ADHD using machine learning and EEG data : a systematic review</a></li>
   <li><a href="https://drpress.org/ojs/index.php/HSET/article/view/20004">Detection and Classification of ADHD Using Deep Learning Based on EEG Signals</a></li>
   <li><a href="https://ieeexplore.ieee.org/abstract/document/10165395">Comparative Study of Detection of ADHD using EEG Signals</a></li>
   <li><a href="https://link.springer.com/chapter/10.1007/978-3-031-40688-1_8">Machine and Deep Learning Algorithms for ADHD Detection: A Review</a></li>